tomaswolf/gerrit-gitblit-plugin/README.md

 The basic reason for doing this was to adapt the official plugin to work with a modern Gerrit (v2.9 or newer) and a modern GitBlit (v1.6.2 and later v1.7.1).
 This was done at a time when Gerrit 2.9 and 2.10 were the current Gerrit releases, and the official plugin just didn't work well.

 The official plugin was a bit dated by then.
-Luca described his integration in a [slideshow](http://www.slideshare.net/lucamilanesio/gitblit-plugin-for-gerrit-code-review).
+Luca Milanesio described the original integration in a [slideshow](http://www.slideshare.net/lucamilanesio/gitblit-plugin-for-gerrit-code-review).
 Basically, this Gerrit-GitBlit plugin depended on a hacked version of Apache Wicket (classloading in UI), and on a hacked version of Apache Rome (classloading in RSS feeder).
-Additionally, it only worked with a specially hacked version of GitBlit 1.4.0.
+Additionally, it only worked with a specially built version of GitBlit 1.4.0.
 In particular, Luca had moved all the static resources in GitBlit into a "/static" subdirectory so that they'd be accessible by the standard Gerrit plugin mechanism, which does handle this directory specially.

 This worked more or less, but had a number of problems:

 * The official plugin didn't produce branch graphs.
 That's [Gerrit bug 2942](https://code.google.com/p/gerrit/issues/detail?id=2942).
-* It somehow didn't serve the Flash copy-paste helper.
+* It somehow didn't serve the Flash copy-paste helper. (clippy.swf)
 * GitBlit 1.4.0 produced diagrams and graphs using the Google charts API, making requests to Google.
 * RSS feeds didn't work for me.
 * The official plugin set the base path for GitBlit to Gerrit's git directory.
 It should point somewhere else.
-* Using a specially hacked GitBlit jar hosted at an apparently non-browseable Maven repository at GerritForge was a lock-in that
+* Using a specially built GitBlit jar hosted at an apparently non-browseable Maven repository at GerritForge was a lock-in that
   I wanted to avoid.
 It means there's no reasonably easy path to get bug fixes in GitBlit since this fork of GitBlit was produced.
   I wanted to have a Gerrit-GitBlit plugin working with the latest standard official release of GitBlit from the standard official [GitBlit maven repo](http://gitblit.github.io/gitblit-maven/).